aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/rotate-image-specific-angle/_index.md

 title: How to Rotate Image on a Specific Angle with Aspose.PSD for Java
 linktitle: How to Rotate Image on a Specific Angle
 second_title: Aspose.PSD Java API
 description: Learn how to rotate image on a specific angle in Java using Aspose.PSD.
-The guide covers rotate image java, rotate image specific angle, background handling and more.
+This guide shows how to rotate image, rotate image by degrees, and handle background colors.
 weight: 20
 url: /java/advanced-image-manipulation/rotate-image-specific-angle/
-date: 2025-12-08
+date: 2026-02-12
 ---

 {{< blocks/products/pf/main-wrap-class >}}